ShaikMoinuddin98/Social-Media-Management-APIs/README.md

 ## Features

-- User registration, login, and logout
+- User registration, login, and logout using PassportJS and JWT
-- Email encryption and decryption
+- Email encryption and decryption using Crypto hashing
-- Password reset via email with JWT
+- Password reset via email with JWT and email forwarding with Nodemailer
 - Post creation, retrieval, update, deletion, likes, and comments
 - Session management with Express-session
 - Token-based authentication with JWT